Frequently Asked Questions

 Applicants will learn whether they were selected for the fellowship by July 15, 2019.

 • Is membership in SSSP required in order to receive the fellowship?

 Yes, applicants must be current members of SSSP at the time of application in order to be eligible for the fellowship.

-• Is conference participation required at the SSSP annual meetings?
+• Is conference participation required at the SSSP Annual Meeting?

 Yes.
-The award recipient should plan on attending both the 2018 and 2019 SSSP Annual Meeting (normally scheduled in early to mid-August) as the award will be formally given at the SSSP Awards Ceremony in 2018 and will be required to present work that was supported during the award year at the 2019 meeting (award recipient will be provided $500 to offset travel expenses for the 2018 and 2019 annual meetings).
+The award recipient should plan to attend both the 2019 and 2020 SSSP Annual Meeting (August 9-11, 2019 in New York City, NY, and August 7-9, 2020 in San Francisco, CA) as the award will be formally given at the SSSP Awards Ceremony in 2019 and will be required to present work that was supported during the award year at the 2020 meeting (award recipient will be provided $500 to offset travel expenses for the 2019 and 2020 annual meetings).

-• If I am not selected, can I apply next year?
+• If I am not selected, may I apply next year?

 Yes, applicants not selected are encouraged to reapply the following year.

-• How can I find more information about the SSSP’s Racial/Ethnic Minority Graduate Fellowship?
+• How can I find more information about the SSSP Racial/Ethnic Minority Graduate Fellowship??

 Visit www.sssp1.org,and follow the link to “Awards/Fellowship/Scholarship”.
 If the information there does not answer your questions, contact the 2019 Racial/Ethnic Minority Graduate Fellowship Committee Chair, Dr. Saher Selod, at .
 If you have technical questions concerning the online application system, contact IT Specialist Rachel Cogburn at .